Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 • Less interest.
 Dedicated youth savings accounts tend to pay less interest.
 As a parent, you can boost your teenager’s earn rate using high-interest joint savings accounts or bundled family accounts through large banks.

-Online banking for teens
+Online banking for teenagers

 The internet makes banking and learning money management easier.
-Most banks and fintech providers let you view your account activity and manage your finances online or from an app on your phone.
+Most banks and fintech providers let you view your youth bank account activity and manage your finances online or from an app on your phone.
 However, some banks may have limited online features for minors or require a parent’s permission to bank online.
-To help narrow down the best online banking for your teenager, consider the following:

 Good options for opening an online youth bank account include the following: